(This is a revised version of the September 20, 1998 document).

 member, there are always 50 ticks in a second, regardless of the power supply

-frequency or the main board jumper settings.
+frequency or the motherboard jumper settings.

 AmigaDOS uses DateStamp